emulsify-ds/emulsify-website/src/pages/docs/supporting-projects/emulsify-core/basic-usage/commands.md

 `npm run build`

 This runs the production webpack script and is intended for Drupal builds (e.g., in a CI environment.)

+### Storybook Build

+`npm run storybook-build`: Creates a static instance of your project that is ideal for deployments to remote environments.